-- (1) Review Disclosure and technical reports filed under the Instrument may be subject to review by the securities regulatory authorities.
+(1) Review - Disclosure and technical reports filed under the Instrument may be subject to review by the securities regulatory authorities.
 If an issuer that is required to file a technical report under the Instrument files a technical report that does not meet the requirements of the Instrument, the issuer has not complied with securities legislation.
-This includes filing certificates and consents that do not comply with subsections 8.1(2) and 8.3(1) of the Instrument. - (2) Filing Other Scientific and Technical Reports An issuer might have other reports or documents containing scientific or technical information, prepared by or under the supervision of a qualified person, which are not in the form of a technical report.
+This includes filing certificates and consents that do not comply with subsections 8.1(2) and 8.3(1) of the Instrument.

+- (2) Filing Other Scientific and Technical Reports An issuer might have other reports or documents containing scientific or technical information, prepared by or under the supervision of a qualified person, which are not in the form of a technical report.
 We consider that filing such information on SEDAR as a technical report could be misleading.
-An issuer wishing to provide public access to these documents should consider posting them on its website.
+An issuer wishing to provide public access to these documents should consider posting them on its website. - (3) Preparation in English or French Section 4.3 of the Instrument requires a technical report to be prepared in English or French.
+Reports prepared in a different language and translated into English or French are not acceptable due to the highly technical nature of the disclosure and the difficulties of ensuring accurate and reliable translations.